cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 benefit from native virtualization.
 For example, Android related tasks can benefit from running hardware accelerated emulators instead of software emulated ARM emulators.

-In order to enable KVM module for your `container`s, simply add `kvm: true` to your `container` declaration.
-Here is an example of how to configure a task capable of running hardware accelerated Android emulators:
+In order to enable KVM module for your `container`s, add `kvm: true` to your `container` declaration.
+Here is an example of a task that runs hardware accelerated Android emulators:

 ```yaml
 task: